dartmouth-cs52/dartmouth-cs52.github.io/lectures/w1c1/interwebs.md

 The FB map is more of a social graph but does show internet connected Facebook users.
 Notice anything interesting missing?

 So how does data traverse this really complicated graph of interconnected of wires?

+*We'll cover some basics of networking here but for more in-depth on the subject, take CS60*

 ## Protocols ##